Alfred-Kobby/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 2-my_filter_states.py file: displays cities where name matches input

 3-my_safe_filter_states.py file: display cities that matches input but safe from sql injection

+4-cities_by_state.py file: display cities with only one execute call